risavkarna/blog/ckeyniura000rsus1h0850w4h.md

 We are still a community - a bigger, stronger one than before with many cross-disciplinary teams.

-We still develop omnichannel platforms - but we now focus on the entire supply chain, not just for pre-purchases, sales, and delivery of the services.
+We still develop omnichannel platforms - but we now focus on the entire supply chain, not just on pre-purchases, sales, and delivery of the services.

 ## Requirement re-engineering and business workflow studies